Wealth and Financial Freedom.

 Pillar #5) Harnessing Multiple Streams of Income

-But by implementing this 5th pillar, everyone has the ability to be debt free and have enough cash coming in they don’t ever have to worry about money again.
+But by implementing this 5th pillar, everyone has the ability to be debt free, have financial freedom, and have enough cash coming in they don’t ever have to worry about money again.

-Let’s take a little time discussing multiple income streams of income and positive cash flow.
+Let’s take a little time discussing multiple income streams of positive cash flow.

-Income streams are just like real streams except instead of water flowing in the stream it’s money… maybe melted gold if it helps your mental picture.
+Income streams are just like real streams except instead of water flowing in the stream, it’s money… maybe melted gold if it helps you mentally picture it better.

 Additionally, if you have one river producing predictable income every month, then it’s time to build another one.

 They typically start as streams but the goal is always (and should always be) to build them into rivers as quickly as possible.

 $350 a month is great, $3,500 is better, and $35,000 per month is even better.